RikyShafer/World-Play-Backend/README.md

 The bind mount - .:/usr/src/app in docker-compose will override files that were created during the image build (e.g., dist/ or generated Prisma client).
 If you rely on build artifacts from the image, remove the - .:/usr/src/app bind mount or change it to only mount node_modules.
 Prisma requires environment variable DATABASE_URL.
 When running migrations or generating client inside containers, the .env must be present in the container or DATABASE_URL provided via docker-compose environment.

+## Prisma

+Generate client:

+Local (host): npx prisma generate
+In container: docker-compose exec app sh -c "npx prisma generate" Apply migrations:

+Development: npx prisma migrate dev
+Production (apply existing migrations): npx prisma migrate deploy Reset DB (dev, destructive): npx prisma migrate reset Run these commands either on your host (with a reachable DB) or inside the app container.

+Running the app
+Development (if you have a dev script like nodemon): npm run dev
+Production run from container (image built with start script): docker-compose up --build -d If your project is TypeScript, ensure Dockerfile runs npm run build during image build and that CMD points to the built file (e.g., node dist/index.js).

 ## Code Quality and Standards:

 This project enforces strict code quality and formatting standards using ESLint and Prettier.
 This ensures consistency across the codebase, making the code easier to read, maintain, and collaborate on.